-The exhibition features evocative work by Laura Ford, Claudia Bicen, Philip Eglin, Stella Vine, Kate Linforth, French & Mottershead, Nick Potter, Chairman Kato, Kimberley Thomas & many more, as well as an interactive Coffin Playroom sponsored by Ecoffins and a LDW grave by Stoneletters.
+The exhibition featured evocative work by Laura Ford, Claudia Bicen, Philip Eglin, Stella Vine, Kate Linforth, French & Mottershead, Nick Potter, Chairman Kato, Kimberley Thomas & many more, as well as an interactive Coffin Playroom sponsored by Ecoffins and a LDW grave by Stoneletters.

 Mummers is an extraordinary work from one of Britain’s most original sculptors, Laura Ford.
 She shows imposingly life-size figures in, what seems to be, a playground scene.
 One of the figures lies on the ground, perhaps dead, surrounded by the others.
 The figures wear shaggy costumers of fabric strips reminiscent of a Mummers’ play – a traditional folk performance.
 The scene is frozen at a moment of awful realisation and touches on issues surrounding the moral boundaries of young adults.